christofs/bibliographie18/analysis/readme.md

 ## Distribution of publication types in the dataset

 There are 64397 instances of publication type (each entry has one), with just 6 different types of publication types.
 This number results from the original bibliography's data model, but the labels used below are Zotero's labels.
+The exception to this rule is that the distinction between monographs and edited volumes is lost in Zotero, which considers both to be books.

 - journalArticle: 26615
-- book: 23083
+- book (monographs and edited volumes): 23083
 - bookSection: 13368
 - thesis: 1296
 - dataset: 34